Supporting lymphatic system function

 New Client First Session

 Cancellation Policy and Session Reminders — Your appointment time has been reserved for you and a wait list is always active for services.
 Please promptly respond to reminders, via text, sent a week prior of your appointment.
 If you need to cancel or reschedule your appointment, please do so 24 hours prior to your session.
-Any same day cancellations will be charged $50 and no-shows will be charged scheduled session rate.
+Any same day cancellations or no shows will be charged full session rate $100.

 —Tracy G., Account Executive, Missouri